mcfrith/tandem-genotypes/README.md

 database](http://genome.ucsc.edu/)): microsat.txt, simpleRepeat.txt,
 rmsk.txt, RepeatMasker .out.

-You can also supply repeats by the first 4 columns of the output
+You can also supply repeats by the first 4 (or 5, or 6) columns of the output format:
-format:

     chr22  41914573  41914611  GCGCGA
     chr22  41994883  41994923  TG